nihallakshmankonchady/performance-test-scripts/idp/README.md

    * Authorization Code (Preparation) - There will be 3 api's included in the preparation i.e. OAuth Details, Send OTP, Authentication Endpoint - OTP from which we will get the transaction id, OTP which will be used in the execution.
 We cant use the preparation file for multiple runs.
    * Authorization Code (Execution) - The total number of samples for preparation should be equal or higher in number as compared to execution.
 Have to pass the Transaction id generated from the preparation.

+*  UI - Send OTP Linked Auth :
+   * Send OTP Linked Auth (Preparation) - For the preparation we need 3 api's OAuth Details, Generate Link Code, Link Transaction api from which a transaction ID will be generated.
+Transaction ID will be used for the execution.
+   * Send OTP Linked Auth (Execution) - Transaction id will be used which is created in the preparation part.
+Registered individual id also need to be passed in the body for which we have separately added the setup thread group for creating identity.
+The files created from preparation part can be used for multiple executions.

+* UI - Linked Authentication :
+   * Linked Authentication (Preparation) - For the preparation we need 4 api's OAuth Details, Generate Link Code, Link Transaction and Send OTP Linked Auth api from which we will get the transaction id.
+We cant use the preparation file for multiple runs as OTP will not be valid.
+   * Linked Authentication (Execution) - For the execution the total preparation samples must be equal or higher in number.
+Transaction id will be used which is created from the one started with link-transaction endpoint api.
+Registered individual id also need to be passed in the body.

+* UI - Linked Consent :
+   * Linked Consent (Preparation) - For the preparation we need 5 api's OAuth Details, Generate Link Code, Link Transaction, Send OTP Linked Auth and linked authenication api from which we will get the transaction id.
+   * Linked Consent (Execution) - Transaction id will be used which is created from the one started with link-transaction endpoint api.
+We cant use the preparation file for multiple runs.

+* UI - Link Authorization Code :
+   * Link Authorization Code (Preparation) - This thread includes 6 api's OAuth Details, Generate Link Code, Link Transaction, Send OTP Linked Auth, linked authenication and linked consent api.
+Transaction id and linked code must be same as the one received from oauth-details and generate link code api respectively.
+   * Link Authorization Code (Execution) - Transaction id and linked code will pe used from the preparation part.
+Till the linked code is not expired the file can be used for multiple runs.

 ### Execution points for IDP OIDC API's
 *  OIDC - Authorization : Its a GET API with no preparations and application will do a browser redirect to this endpoint with all required details passed as query parameters.